video

 What operations do you think we're using to calculate how much change she receives?
 Have a little think of which operations we're using.

-Well, hopefully you've spotted we're using multiplication and then we're using subtraction.
+Well, hopefully, you've spotted, we're using multiplication and then we're using subtraction.

-We have to use multiplication to find out the cost of the pencils and the cost of the pens, and the subtraction will be the change from the 10 pound note.
+We have to use multiplication to find out the cost of the pencils and the cost of the pens and the subtraction will be the change from the 10 pound note.

 So what I want you to do is show all your working out and calculate how much change Izzy receives from her 10 pound note.

-See if you can give it a go, show all your working out and press pause as you'll need more time.
+Show all your working out and press Pause as you'll need more time.

-For me, multiplying three by 0.
+For me, multiplying 3 by 0.

 76 tells me how much those three pencils cost.

-Four multiplied by 1.
+4 multiply by 1.

 76 as 0.

-7 times three and 0.
+7 times 3 and 0.

-06 times three to give me two pound 10 at 18 pence, which is two pound 28.
+06 times 3 to give me 2 pound 10 at 18 pence, which is 2 pound 28.

 Remember, there's lots of different ways in which you can work it out.